Do Your Christmas Shoplifting Early ~ A Short Story by Allen Kopp

 “Can I go home now?”

 “Hah!
 We called the police and they’re coming to pick you up.
-They’ll handcuff you, take you downtown, fingerprint you, and throw you into a cell with a lot of dangerous criminals.
+They’ll handcuff you, take you downtown, fingerprint you, book you, and throw you into a cell with a lot of dangerous criminals.
 It’s going to be a long time before you go home again.
-I hope you got yourself a good lawyer.
+You’ll have to get yourself a really good lawyer.
 Hah-hah-hah!”

 “Of course, there might be a way out of this,” he said.

-“You could pay the fine to me, sign an agreement stating that you will never come into Dingle’s again, and we could let you go without getting the police involved.”
+“You could pay the fine to me, sign an agreement stating that you will never shop at Rosenblatt’s again, and we could let you go without getting the police involved.”

 “How much is the fine?”